Got a Question? Try Here First

 From 9 years of age through the summer following their Senior their high school.
 After this point they may participate in alumni games and events.

 Journeyman Basketball strives to keep our fees to a minimum, while at the same time, ensuring a quality experience for every player.
 Registration fees cover our gym costs (we do have to pay facilities an hourly and daily rate for the school gyms), many insurance plans, equipment, officials, website and software fees (store), and uniform replacement/repair.
 There are many other small costs but these are some major ones.
 Only key staff receive a stipend from the organization.
 Also a few staff members receive a small stipend for some of the extra work they do that supports the organization, dependent upon board approval.
-To this date there is no employee that make more than $15 per hour annually for their time and NO ONE GETS PAID TO COACH A TEAM.
+To this date there is no employee that makes more than $15 per hour annually for their time and NO ONE GETS PAID TO COACH A TEAM OR RECORD STATISTICS!

 $5 in dues was added to the cost of registration.
 This money goes to the Journeyman Players’ Association.
 The JPA, is responsible for allocating them to various local charities or causes.
 The JPA solicits ideas from the players (all divisions) and then sees to it that the donations are made within that session’s time frame.
 To date, under the current President’s tenure, the Journeyman Players’ Association has donated over $25,000 to local organizations.
 Please refer to the Players’ Association page on our website for details.
 Journeyman Basketball strives to teach our players not only basketball skills but LIFE skills.
 Giving back to the local community that has done so much to support us is one way for the players to adhere to the organization’s motto, “Character, Commitment, Community.”